dr-curiosity/dr-curiosity.github.io/source/_posts/how-to-efficiently-read-papers.md

 tags: [Academia]
 ---

-Months ago, when I was doing binary research supervised by my colleague Dean, he told me some tips about how to read papers.
+Months ago, when I was doing binary research supervised by my colleague, he told me some tips about how to read papers.

 <!-- more -->